-Acing social media this year will take effort, dedication and creative flair like no other before it.
-It’s time to dress up, turn up and make your social media channels deliver results beyond impressions.
+Acing social media will take effort, dedication and creative flair like never before.
+It’s time to dress up, turn up and make your social media channels deliver results beyond mere impressions and likes.

 Marketing resolutions for acing social media in the new year

 Proving ROI of social media activities is tough work.
 Sure, social media reporting tools can ease the pain, but agency clients demand insights that justify their spend.
 Each campaign must be tracked to discover its long-lasting impact on your client’s bottom line.
 This applies to each marketing channel that is being overseen – social, email, blog, SEO and paid advertising.